Pope Francis was a source of controversy and spiritual guidance in his Argentine homeland

 For millions of Argentines, Francis — who died Monday at 88 — was a source of controversy and a spiritual north star whose remarkable life traced their country's turbulent history.

-Conservative detractors criticized the only Latin American pope's support for social justice as an affinity for leftist leaders.
+Conservative detractors of the first Latin American pope criticized his support for social justice as an affinity for leftist leaders.

-They pointed to his warm meetings with former President Cristina Fernández de Kirchner, a highly divisive left-leaning populist figure whose policies many Argentines blame for the nation’s economic ruin.
-They compared their enthusiastic encounters to his curt meeting with center-right former President Mauricio Macri, captured in an unusually stern-faced photo in 2016.
+They pointed to his warm meetings with former President Cristina Fernández de Kirchner, a divisive left-leaning populist figure whose unbridled state spending many Argentines blame for the nation's economic decline.
+They compared their enthusiastic encounters to an unusually stern-faced Francis meeting center-right former President Mauricio Macri for a curt 22 minutes in 2016.

-“Like every Argentine, I think he was a rebel,” said 23-year-old Catalina Favaro, who had come to pay her respects.
+“Like every Argentine, I think he was a rebel,” said 23-year-old Catalina Favaro, who had come to pay her respects at the downtown cathedral.
 “He may have been contradictory, but that was nice, too.”

-Kirchner on Monday paid tribute to her bond with Francis, saying he was “the face of a more humane church” and recalling their shared love of a prominent Argentine novel that lionized the country’s populist left-leaning Peronist movement and its efforts to upend class structure in the 1940s and 50s.
+Kirchner on Monday paid tribute to her bond with Francis, saying he was "the face of a more humane church" and recalling their shared love of a prominent Argentine novelist who lionized the country's populist left-leaning Peronist movement and its efforts to upend class structure in the 1940s and 50s.

 Macri called Francis “a stern politician” but overall “a good pastor” whose name deserves “admiration and respect.”